Nap0814/Fantasy-Football-Analysis_Website/README.md

  height="600"
  frameborder="0"
  ></iframe>
- This box plot shows the distribution of points by position.
-This Plot shows us that the most valuable position is quarterback, followed by running back.
+ This box plot shows the distribution of fantasy points by position, with quarterbacks having the highest median point totals.
+This suggests that quarterbacks are generally the most valuable fantasy players, followed by running backs.

  ## Fantasy Points Vs Year Histogram